guaiyoui/UnIMP/README.md

-Code for the paper "On LLM-Enhanced Mixed-Type Data Imputation with High-Order Message Passing" which is submitted for reviewing in VLDB 2025.
+Code for the paper "On LLM-Enhanced Mixed-Type Data Imputation with High-Order Message Passing", VLDB 2025.

 ### Pre-training